wcygan/docker-to-kubernetes-example/documentation/production.md

 ## Undeploy

-Undeploy the application from your target environment by running this in the root directory of this project:
+Undeploy the application from your target environment by running [undeploy.sh](../scripts/undeploy.sh) in the root directory of this project:

 ```
 ./scripts/undeploy.sh